asyml/forte/docs/ontology_generation.md

 In order to avoid polluting your package space accidentally, the package names that can be used on the types are restricted.
 The default package name allowed is `ft.onto`.
-However, in many cases you may want to use custom package name, let's say,`awesome.pet.com`, how can we achieve it?
+However, in many cases you may want to use custom package name, such as`awesome.pet.com`, how can we achieve it?

-We can explicitly set more attributes in the `additional_prefixes`, as in the following snippet:
+We can explicitly define more attributes in the `additional_prefixes`, as shown in the following snippet:

 ```json